jessiicazhang/openjdm.github.io/book/reinforcement_learning.md

 learning, and finally explore the ways in which dopamine studies and computational research have influenced one another.

-# Overview of reinforcement learning history
+# Overview of Reinforcement Learning History

 Much of the current understanding of how reinforcement learning works stems from the ideas first formalized in Rescorla and Wagner’s 1972